-Canon 6D Mark II versus Olympus E-P5
+Canon 6D Mark II vs Olympus E-P5

-The Canon EOS 6D Mark II and the Olympus PEN E-P5 are two enthusiast cameras that were officially introduced, respectively, in June 2017 and May 2013.
+The Canon EOS 6D Mark II and the Olympus PEN E-P5 are two enthusiast cameras that were announced, respectively, in June 2017 and May 2013.
 The 6D Mark II is a DSLR, while the E-P5 is a mirrorless interchangeable lens camera.
 The cameras are based on a full frame (6D Mark II) and a Four Thirds (E-P5) sensor.
-The Canon has a resolution of 26 megapixel, whereas the Olympus provides 15.9 MP.
+The Canon has a resolution of 26 megapixels, whereas the Olympus provides 15.9 MP.

 Body comparison: Canon 6D Mark II vs Olympus E-P5

 The physical size and weight of the Canon 6D Mark II and the Olympus E-P5 are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.

 The E-P5 can be obtained in three different colors (black, silver, white), while the 6D Mark II is only available in black.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-P5 is considerably smaller (47 percent) than the Canon 6D Mark II.
 Moreover, the E-P5 is substantially lighter (45 percent) than the 6D Mark II.
 It is worth mentioning in this context that the 6D Mark II is splash and dust resistant, while the E-P5 does not feature any corresponding weather-sealing.